happytodev/filament-social-networks/README.md

 - possibility to use OrbitPHP or classical driver database
 - possibility to add, edit, remove, list social networks
 - social networks icons provided by default via svgporn
-- possibility to add you custom icons if you want
+- possibility to add your custom icons if you want
-- possibility to octivate or not a social network
+- possibility to activate or not a social network
 - by default link open in a new tab (target='_blank')

+## On the roadmap

+- add more social networks
+- improve form appearance
+- deactivate already selected social network
+- provide more Blade component to display on front
+- if you have an idea of improvment, let me know !

 ## Support us